dcm0/enclosure-tama/image_recipe.md

 ### Start with the official Raspbian Image
 * Download and burn [Raspbian Buster Lite](https://downloads.raspberrypi.org/raspbian_lite_latest).
   <br>_Last used 2019-09-26 version_
+  <bR> Trying the latest 2021 cversion
+* 'touch ssh' in boot to enable ssh on the new versions of pios (before sticking it in the pi)
 * Install into Raspberry Pi and boot
   - login: pi
   - password: raspberry